RustFestEU/blog.rustfest.eu/_posts/2018-03-02-this-week-in-rustfest-1-anonymouse-abstract-first-batch-locals.md

      force the proposal text to be awkward or incoherent.
 We advise against going to such lengths.
-If some reviewer manages to *infer* your identity, then they should recuse themself from the review process; but such an inference should be treated as a black mark against your proposal.
+If some reviewer manages to *infer* your identity, then they should recuse themself from the review process; but such an inference will not be treated as a black mark against your proposal.